marsender/symfony-webhook/README.md

 # Set board api v2 url and yaml config file
 ```

+Setup Github to send the webhooks to your application url
+- Go to Settings | Webhooks | Settings tab
+	- Set the Payload URL with your app url, eg: https://webhook.host/webhook/github
+	- Set the Content type to: application/json
+	- Set "Which events would you like to trigger this webhook?" to "Let me select individual events."
+		- Select at least the "Issues" checkbox

 # Delopper instructions

 ## Debugging: Seeing All Mapped Assets